 The objective for the Cable-associated Physical Disturbance monitoring along the Empire Wind export cables is to examine the effects of installation and operation of the export cables on the benthic habitat over time and along a spatial gradient with distance from the cable centerlines.
 This component of the benthic monitoring will include focused surveys along the export cable corridors.
 The focus of this monitoring will be on documenting any delayed recovery of the benthos following the physical disturbance associated with cable construction.
-Note that monitoring epifaunal growth on any cable protection material along segments of the export cables is described within the novel hard bottom component of this monitoring plan (see Section

-4.3).
-A separate monitoring plan will be developed that focuses on the cable corridors within New York State waters.
+Based on the review by Kraus and Carter 2018, biological and physical recovery following cable installation is expected to take up to two years, with several studies reporting much faster rates of recovery (weeks to one tyear).
+Note that monitoring epifaunal growth on any cable protection material along segments of the export cables is described within the novel hard bottom component of this monitoring plan (see Section 4.3).
+A separate monitoring plan will be developed that focuses on the cable corridors within New York State waters (Attachment B).